Menu

 My life looks very different to how it did before I got sick.

-Even though Iʼm feeling very good these days, my life still looks very different.
+Even though Iʼm feeling great these days, my life still looks very different.

 I’ve made huge steps in my health and live a good quality of life, but that hasn’t come without make adjustments and learning to live differently.
 And most importantly, accepting them.